brunobord/mdwrangler/README.md

 ## Requirements

 I'm publishing the built JS (concatenated and uglified) so you don't have to bother with this.
-But if you intend to work on the build.js source or change things, you may need to install [Grunt](http://gruntjs.com/) (locally or system-wide).
-Once you have it simply enter the following command:
+But if you intend to work on the build.js source or change things, you may need to install all the needed dependencies, using the following command:

     npm install .

-You may now want to execute the default task to produce the minified ``mdwrangler.min.js`` file out of the expanded ones.
+### Available tasks

+* `uglify` (default): build the 3 ".min.js" files needed to play around with mdwrangler features.
+When it's ready, you can use `dist` to build a distributable file.
+* `dist`: build the ``mdwranger.min.js`` file that would be used in "production" files.
+* `test`: unit test mdwrangler with both ``index.html`` and ``test.html`` pages.
+Please not that the index page uses the fully minified filed while the test file uses the splitted scripts.

 ## Configuration